List of awards and nominations received by Kylie Minogue

 Kylie Minogue is an Australian singer and actress.
 Her breakthrough role in the soap opera Neighbours (1986–1988) as Charlene Robinson earned her a Silver Logie Award for Most Popular Actress in 1987.
 At the following ceremony, she became the first person to win four Logie Awards at one event and the youngest Gold Logie recipient at nineteen.
 Interested in pursuing a career in music, Minogue signed to Mushroom Records in 1987 and released her self-titled debut album, Kylie, in 1988.
 Her songs—a cover of "The Loco-Motion" and "I Should Be So Lucky"—consecutively won the award for Highest Selling Single at the ARIA Music Awards of 1988 and 1989.
 Minogue's contributions to the subsequent studio albums Enjoy Yourself (1989), Let's Get to It (1991), Kylie Minogue (1994), and Impossible Princess (1997) earned her four nominations for the ARIA Award for Best Female Artist.

 In 1996, her duet with rock band Nick Cave and the Bad Seeds, "Where the Wild Roses Grow", won three ARIA Awards for Best Pop Release, Single of the Year, and Song of the Year.
 Minogue signed to Parlophone in 1999 and released Light Years the following year, which was nominated for the ARIA Award for Album of the Year.
 Her eighth studio Fever (2001) was a commercial and critical success, winning her first Brit Award for International Album in 2002.
 Its lead single, "Can't Get You Out of My Head", garnered accolades for Single of the Year at the 16th ARIA Music Awards and the 2002 Edison Award.
 Two other singles from Fever, "Love at First Sight" and "Come into My World", were nominated for the Grammy Award for Best Dance Recording, the latter winning in 2004—the first time an Australian music artist had won in a major category since Men at Work in 1983.

 For her work as songwriter for "Slow" from Body Language (2003), Minogue received two nominations for Ivor Novello Awards for "Best Contemporary Song" and "International Hit of the Year".
 X (2007) was Minogue's first Grammy nomination in the Best Dance/Electronic Album category, her fifth overall.
-Minogue's fifteenth studio album, Disco (2020), garnered nominations for Billboard Music Award for Top Dance/Electronic Album, ARIA Awards for Best Adult Contemporary Album and Best Artist.
+Minogue signed with BMG Rights Management in 2018 and released her fifteenth studio album, Disco (2020), which garnered nominations for Billboard Music Award for Top Dance/Electronic Album, ARIA Awards for Best Adult Contemporary Album and Best Artist.
+For "Padam Padam", the lead single from Tension (2023), Minogue won the ARIA Award for Best Pop Release, as well as the inaugural Grammy Award for Best Dance Pop Recording.